Article translated by an automatic translation system. Press here for further information.

 The oldest known figure of Santiago with pilgrim clothing, from the 12th century, and located on a front page of the church of Santa Marta, is an overweight carving for its beauty, sobriety and mystery.
 On its own merits, it has become the symbol of the Camino de Santiago Sanabrés or Mozarabic and still remains its best claim.
 He wears a zurrón decorated with a shell and a cayenne on the right hand but his main force resides in his left hand, which displays the palm as a greeting.
 In 1993, on the occasion of the commemoration of the Jubilee Year, coins of five pesetas were coined with the image of this apostle on the obverse.

 The Sanabrés Road as an itinerary, no longer Jacobean, but simply of communication between kingdoms and provinces was followed by Alfonso IX in the spring of 1225.He left on May 3 from Santiago, arriving on May 15 to Orense and on May 24 to Puebla de Sanabria.
 Centuries later, in 1506, Felipe El Hermoso met with Fernando El Catlico in Remesal, after traveling from Santiago and down to Orense and Puebla de Sanabria.
-Although something encircling in time, considering that the tomb of the apostle was discovered in the ninth century, the first important document concerning a pilgrim who used the Sanabrés or Mozarabic Road dates back to 1612.
+Although something fenced in time, considering that the tomb of the apostle was discovered in the 9th century, the first important document concerning a pilgrim who used the Sanabrés way or Mozarabic dates back to 1612.
 In that year Bernardo de Aldrete, humanist and linguist, began the pilgrimage in Cordoba and, after arriving in Zamora, went to Puebla de Sanabria through the counties of Alba and Aliste.
 In one of his texts, translated into Spanish today, he says:

 "When we arrived at the place of Requejo, first from Galicia, having not snowed before it began to snoop, we rushed to Lubián, going up to the port of Padornelo and went with great haste and work for the ventisca and snow that covered the road.
 We were helped by the guide and also by the reels and loggers that were passing the port, and with this storm we passed it and arrived to the Padornelo, which is a good place, and we climbed the other port of the Canda of the same fate, with great snow and no less wind"